 As of 2023, if a person or family pays $2,600 or more in cash wages to a household employee, they must also withhold and pay Medicare and Social Security taxes for this employee (FICA), as well as federal unemployment taxes (FUTA).
 The combination of these taxes is commonly known as the ‘Nanny Tax’.

 Choose NannyPay DIY Payroll Software to File Your Nanny Tax

-NannyPay is DIY payroll software for household employers, and makes it easy to track the wages you pay to your nanny or other domestic employee.
-NannyPay calculates the appropriate withholding taxes for you, and will even generate at year end IRS Forms W2/W3 and a Schedule H, which is the form most household employees must file to report and pay their federal employment taxes each year.
-DIY software like NannyPay helps keep you legal, and can save you time and frustration, as well as thousands of dollars in the long term compared to hiring expensive nanny payroll services to do it for you.
+NannyPay is a DIY payroll software for household employers that makes it easy to track the wages you pay to your nanny or another domestic employee.
+NannyPay calculates the appropriate withholding taxes for you, and will even generate at year-end IRS Forms W2/W3 and a Schedule H, which is the form most household employees must file to report and pay their federal employment taxes each year.
+The drug has the same side effects as any amphetamine derivative.
+The opponents of Phentermine http://shlclubhouse.org/phentermine-online/ constantly point to a large number of adverse reactions caused by this drug.
+DIY software like NannyPay helps keep you legal and can save you time and frustration, as well as thousands of dollars in the long term compared to hiring expensive nanny payroll services to do it for you.

 Leave A Comment